 + How do you accept payment?

-I typically invoice through PayPal, and send invoices digitally via Freshbooks.
+I send invoices digitally via Freshbooks, which allows you to pay through PayPal or with the credit/debit card of your choice.
 I can also accept personal check for certain projects.

 + What are your payment terms?
 When will I be billed?